francesca418/Blog-App/README.md

 # CIS 557 Final Project: Blog-App

-## Project Authors: Sardar Asfand Cheema, Jiyu Chen, Shu Chen, Francesca Marini
+### Project Authors: Sardar Asfandyar Cheema, Jiyu Chen, Shu Chen, Francesca Marini

 Welcome to Blog-App!

 This was a final project for CIS 557: Programming for the Web, offered in Fall 2021 at the University of Pennsylvania, for Prof. Eric Fouh.

+Blog-App is a Reddit-like, MERN-stack application.

-For highly detailed documentation, please see our [Project Wiki](https://github.com/cis557/fall-2021-project-group-centric-social-network-team-21/wiki).
+For highly detailed documentation of the code and contributions, please see our [Project Wiki](https://github.com/cis557/fall-2021-project-group-centric-social-network-team-21/wiki).

 ### Deployment

 This app was deployed using Heroku.
-You can view it at this address: https://blog-app-group-21.herokuapp.com
+You can view it at this address: https://blog-app-project-21.herokuapp.com

 ### Setup & Running the Application Locally